abamigbade/ML_Security_HW3/README.md

 ## III.
 Evaluating the GoodNet Model
    1. The BadNet and RepairedNet models are supplied in the Models folder of this repository.
-   2. This model only accepts array of images (more than one image) as input.
+   2. This model only accepts images of the type in png or jpeg format as input.
-   3. Edit line 30 of the eval.py file to specify the index of the input test image to evalate.
    4. To evaluate the GoodNet model, execute `eval.py` by running:
-      `python3 <eval.py directory> <your test data directory> <BadNet model directory> <RepairedNet model directory for X% pruning>`.
+      `python3 <eval.py directory> <your test image directory> <BadNet model directory> <RepairedNet model directory for X% pruning>`.

-      E.g., `python3 eval.py data/test.h5 Models/RepairedNet_X.h5`.
+      E.g., `python3 eval.py data/test_image.png Models/RepairedNet_X.h5`.
 This will output the correct label if both input test images are clean or a label of 1283 when one of the input test images is poisioned.
 ## IV.
 Important Notes
-    1. This model only accepts array of images (more than one image) as input.
+    1. This model only accepts images of the type in png or jpeg format as input.
-    2. Edit line 30 of the eval.py file to specify the index of the input test image to evalate.
-    3. X in Models/RepairedNet_X.h5 represent 2 or 4 or 10.
+    2. X in Models/RepairedNet_X.h5 represent 2 or 4 or 10.